szelongq/tp/docs/UserGuide.md

 **Format:** `addLeaveBalance INDEX l/NUMBER_OF_LEAVES`

 * You can specify a number of leaves to add to the employee's leave balance at the specified `INDEX` number.
-* The index refers to the number next to an employee's name in the displayed list.
+* The index refers to the number next to an employee's name in the displayed employee list.
 * The number of leaves to be added **must be between 1 and 365**: 1, 2, 3, …, 365
 * The number of leaves to be added also **cannot cause the employee's total leave balance to exceed 365 leaves.**